 While at K-State, participants will also learn about our National Science Foundation IGERT program, applicable to those students pursuing Ph.D. degrees.
 Please see link.

-Please see this link for pictures of our 2012 REU cohort: pictures
+Please see this link for pictures of our past REU programs: pictures

 Finances (Total value more than $7,600 per student)

 Students will receive a stipend of $4,500 paid in three installments.

 Room and board will be provided.
 Travel to and from Manhattan, Kansas will be provided (up to $400.00).

 Students will arrive on Tuesday, May 26, 2014.
 The program begins on May 27, 2014, and concludes on August 1, 2014.
 To be eligible to participate, students must be available for the "entire time period" of the program.